-I wanted to share with you a bit about the journey to get to this point – opening Kindred Art Space.
-In 2008 when I first began my Transpersonal Art Therapy Practice, I was taken through a Guided Meditation similar to the Guided Meditations I provide for my Clients now.
-I had health issues at the time that I wasn’t able to resolve through mainstream medicine.
-During this Meditation I was guided, through verbal cues, to meet a messenger with a gift for me.
-Immediately, in my “Mind’s Eye” I had a clear image of a large majestic Kookaburra.
+“In 2008, when I first began my Empowered Art Therapy Practice, I was taken through guided imagery and creative therapeutic processes, similar to those I facilitate with my clients today.
+During this process, I was guided, through verbal cues, to meet a messenger with a gift.
+Immediately, in my “mind’s eye,” I had a clear image of a majestic Kookaburra.
 This Kookaburra had a strong, clear message for me: “Stand in your conviction and be responsible for your healing…”

 We feel Kindred Art Space is ‘Heaven sent’ and we’re sure you will too!